Posts in this series so far:

 Writing Act Two

-Have you figured out your character’s deepest, unconscious desire is?
+Have you figured out what your character’s deepest, unconscious desire is?

 What does your character believe in Act One?
 How will that belief change or evolve?
 What shift will your character experience during the midpoint?